Minimal lectures on two-dimensional conformal field theory: Conformal bootstrap

-where the superscript in $\overset{2}{=}$ indicates that the corresponding sum runs by increments of $2$. \end{exo} The knowledge of such fusion products will be crucial for defining and studying minimal models, whose spectrums are made of degenerate representations.
+where the sums run by increments of $2$ if there is a superscript in $\overset{2}{=}$, and $1$ otherwise. \end{exo} These fusion products will play a crucial role in minimal models, whose spectrums are made of degenerate representations.